mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 guarantee an advantage, but accepting that might open up unforeseen possibilities.

-I like to use the story of Notion, considered now one of the best apps in its category with over 1 million users, as an example of this.
-It shows how the team managed to rise back up from failure and perform exponentially better only after they run out of cash.
+I like to use the example of Notion, considered now one of the best apps in its category with over 1 million users.
+It tells the story of how their team managed to rise back up from failure and perform exponentially better only after they run out of cash.
 A constraint mindset can be the optimal way of creating unparalleled solutions.